lfroms/COMP4004-Project/README.md

 * Unit tests: `docker-compose run --rm web bash -c "rails db:create && rails db:schema:load && rails test"`
 * System tests: `docker-compose -f docker-compose.test.yml up --abort-on-container-exit`

+> Note: On Windows, you will not be able to watch the system/acceptance tests as they run automatically.
+To do this, start a VNC session into `vnc://user:secret@localhost:5900`.

 ## Commits

 All commits are squashed before merging into master.
 To see the full commit message with the `[CODE]`/`[TEST]`/`[ACCEPTANCE-TEST]`/`[REF]` labels, you must click on the commit.